Ladies and Gentlemen, The Fabulous Stains: Cast

-There are also brief appearances by Elizabeth Daily as a hotel maid, and Brent Spiner.
+The film also features brief appearances by Elizabeth Daily as a hotel maid, and Brent Spiner.

 Production

 The original project had the working title All Washed Up.
 Once underway, the film was directed by music business tycoon Lou Adler for Paramount Pictures.
 The script was written by Nancy Dowd, who had won the Best Screenplay Academy Award for Coming Home.
 The movie was produced by Joe Roth, who would later become chairman of Walt Disney Studios.

 In the mid-1970s, Caroline Coon was working as a Melody Maker music journalist and had earned a reputation as an early proponent of punk rock.
 Dowd, who was interested in writing a script about the new movement, contacted her and made an exploratory visit to London.
 Coon told Dowd that feminism was "the next big thing to come in punk rock", and the two began collaborating on the storyline to a film.

 On his KLOS radio show in 2018, Steve Jones talked with Fee Waybill about how filming began in the winter of 1980 in Vancouver, Canada.
 Waybill recalled a scene that required Ray Winstone to hit him in the eye—which he did, accidentally, at full force.
 With his eye visibly swelling, Waybill completed the scene and it was kept in the final cut of the film.

 Adler and Dowd had competing visions for the film right from the start.
 It was the ending, however, that caused them to collide.
 The original storyline was supposed to end with girls across the UK proudly emulating the Stains, but Coon says this inspirational concept was "muted by its male director".
 Tensions rose as Adler demanded a rewrite, and ultimately Coon and Dowd walked off the set for good.
 Dowd removed her name from the script, and is credited under the pseudonym "Rob Morton" in the final cut.
 The film was shelved without an ending for two years, until Adler tacked on an exuberant Stains music video that gave the impression that the band had achieved stardom.
 The film fared poorly among test audiences and did not get a general release.

+Diane Ladd, Laura Dern's mother, refused to give her permission, so Dern sued for legal emancipation, and did the movie.

+The film is set in an economically depressed section of Pennsylvania but was shot around Vancouver.